Department of Lands Building: Modifications and dates

-In November 2010 a new statue of colonial surveyor James Meehan (1774-1826) was created and placed in an empty niche on the corner of Loftus and Bent Streets.
+In November 2010 a new statue of colonial surveyor James Meehan (1774–1826) was created and placed in an empty niche on the corner of Loftus and Bent Streets.
 Meehan was transported to NSW due to involvement in the Irish Rebellion of 1798.
 He arrived in Sydney in 1800 and, as a teacher and skilled surveyor, was assigned as a servant to Acting Surveyor-General, Charles Grimes.
 Within two years he had been on two major expeditions and, by 1806, had been conditionally pardoned.
 He continued to work on departmental duties, and, from difficult beginnings, a remarkable rose to be an important colonial surveyor, explorer and settler, surveying and mapping large areas of the country.
 The early towns of Sydney, Parramatta, Bathurst, Port Macquarie and Hobart were all explored, laid out and measured by Meehan.
 The statue was commissioned by the Land & Property Management Authority to commemorate Meehan's close collaboration with NSW Public Works Heritage Services and the Government Architect's Office.
 Meehan was also associated with Macquarie Field House, Campbelltown an early country estate and farm, separately listed on the NSW State Heritage Register.

 Further information

 Maintain original plan configuration and retain all original fabric and detailing if possible.
 Retain the same continuous usage of the building.
-Conservation Plan was prepared in 1985, however it is recommended thatthis Plan be updated.
+Conservation Plan was prepared in 1985, however it is recommended that this plan be updated.